TeamBAM/FitGen/README.md

  - Use maps to track your running path
 ## 3. Screens
 - Login
-- Register: User signs in
+- Register: User signs up or logs into their account
+  -
-- Demographic Information
+- Demographic Information: User enters information in
+  -
 - Body Composition Goals
 - Fitness Goals
 - Confirmation Page
   - Confirms training plan and displays the name.
 The "learn more" link is for a desciption of each plan type.
 -  Fitness Plan
       - Displays the date, body area of focus & link to view routine
 - Progress Page